 They looked delicious.
 They really did.
 Like something I would enjoy eating just about any other month of the year.
 But, it’s January, people, and I’m completely sugared out.
 Sugared.
 Out.
 They stuck in my brain, however, intrigued by this sort of wheatless granola bar in ball form.

 So, on Monday, I got to work and gathered up my favorite dried fruits, nuts and seeds.
-Honey and almond butter would do the binding (vegans can sub agave or orange juice for the honey with no problem).
+Maple syrup and almond butter would do the binding.

 (I love almond butter, but made the mistake of buying a brand that needed a lot of stirring.
 No headroom in the jar meant that I had oil everywhere.
 Sigh.
 Must remember to pick up a jar of Justin’s this weekend.)

 And instead of coating the trail mix bites in sugar, ground pistachios — my favorite nut ever — would do the job.

-Now, these babies aren’t sugar-free — they have sweet dried fruits and honey, afterall — but they’re healthier than sugar plums, gluten-free, vegetarian, and potentially vegan.
+Now, these babies aren’t sugar-free — they have sweet dried fruits and maple syrup, afterall — but they’re healthier than sugar plums, gluten-free, dairy-free, and vegan.
 No baking required.
 And far more fun to eat than granola bars.
 I’ve been snacking on trail mix bites all week at work, and another batch is in the plans for the weekend.
 A little “Dexter” on the Kindle, a few trail mix bites, a few miles on the treadmill.
 (And, yes, probably a nap, too.
 I’ll own up to that.)
 I think it will be a fine weekend.